Cervical Cancer: Early Detection and Expert Treatment Could Save Your Life

 A woman’s individual options for treatment depend on several factors, with cancer stage first among them.
 (Stage describes the size, depth of invasion and spread of the cancer.)
 Other factors are age, general health, your circumstances and preferences, etc.

 Your cancer care team will present recommended options, and you should carefully consider them, comparing benefits and risks.
-At Alpha Med Cancer Center, you are always encouraged to ask questions.
+At Alpha Med Physicians Group, you are always encouraged to ask questions.
 Common types of treatment for cancer of the cervix are:

 - Radiation therapy